AO Racing

-Autumn Oaks Racing, doing business as AO Racing, is an American sports car racing team that currently competes in the LMP2 and the GTD Pro classes of the IMSA SportsCar Championship and in LMP2 in the European Le Mans Series.
-The team was founded in 2022 by P. J. Hyett and Gunnar Jeannette.
-The team won the 2024 IMSA SportsCar Championship in the GTD Pro class with driver Laurin Heinrich.
+Autumn Oaks Racing, doing business as AO Racing, is an American sports car racing team based in St. Charles, Illinois, established in 2022 by American software developer and entrepreneur P. J. Hyett and American racing driver Gunnar Jeannette.
+The team currently competes in the LMP2 and the GTD Pro classes of the IMSA SportsCar Championship and in LMP2 in the European Le Mans Series.
+AO Racing have previously competed in the FIA World Endurance Championship in a collaborative effort with Project 1 Motorsport.
+The team won the 2024 IMSA SportsCar Championship in the GTD Pro class with Porsche factory driver Laurin Heinrich.

 Background

 AO Racing was founded in 2022 by GitHub co-founder and technology entrepreneur P. J. Hyett, and American race car driver Gunnar Jeannette.
 Hyett and Jeannette met through vintage racing and became friends.
 In September 2022, they made the decision to form an auto racing team to compete in the IMSA SportsCar Championship.
-The name AO is an abbreviation for Autumn Oaks, which is the name of Hyett's car collection that helped start the race team.
+The name AO is an abbreviation for Autumn Oaks, which is the name of Hyett's car collection.